therealcyberlord/dcgan-abstract-art/README.md

 * Update: ESRGAN model exceeds the github-lf size, please download it from my huggingface model page: https://huggingface.co/therealcyberlord/ESRGAN-Abstract-Art/tree/main

-download the repo and paste esrgan.pt into the Checkpoints folder
+download the huggingface repo and paste esrgan.pt into the Checkpoints folder

 Navigate to the cloned/downloaded directory (DCGAN-Abstract-Art) and run